-Mold is one of the newest environmental hazards causing concern among renters.
-Across the country, tenants have won multimillion-dollar cases against landlords for significant health problems -- such as rashes, chronic fatigue, nausea, cognitive losses, hemorrhaging, and asthma -- allegedly caused by exposure to "toxic molds" in their building.
+Mold is an environmental hazard that can cause concern among renters.
+Across the country, tenants have won multimillion-dollar cases against landlords for significant health problems—such as rashes, chronic fatigue, nausea, cognitive losses, hemorrhaging, and asthma—allegedly caused by exposure to "toxic molds" in their building.

-If you suspect there is mold in your rental unit, learn what to look for and when your landlord might be liable.
-Even better, take steps to prevent mold before it becomes a problem—or clean mold up before it does become a problem.
+If you suspect there's mold in your rental unit, learn what to look for and when your landlord might be liable.
+Even better, take steps to prevent or clean up mold before it becomes a problem.

 Mold often grows on water-soaked materials, such as wall paneling, paint, fabric, ceiling tiles, newspapers, or cardboard boxes.
 Humidity sets up prime growing conditions for mold.
-Buildings in naturally humid climates of Texas, California, and the Southern U.S. have experienced more mold problems than residences in drier climates.
+Buildings in the naturally humid climates of Texas, California, and the southeast have experienced more mold problems than residences in drier climates.
 But whatever the climate, mold can grow as long as moisture is present.

 Mold is also among the most controversial of environmental hazards.
 There is considerable debate within the scientific and medical communities about which molds, and what situations, pose serious health risks to people in their homes.
 There is no debate, however, among tenants who have suffered the consequences of living amidst (and inhaling) mold spores.